Once, I attended a play with my grandchildren. It was a delightful stage presentation with brightly colored puppets and exciting music.

 The central theme was, “You can overcome obstacles if you just keep trying.”
 The main character was born with a disability, yet he succeeded.
 One supporting actress had a short-term memory problem.
 Better said, she had none.
 Even though disabled, her help to the others was crucial.
 Her strength was her determination.

-Despite her positive attributes she was mostly a source of laughter.
-It was funny to hear her call someone by the wrong name.
-It didn’t seem right to laugh at her disability even though she was a puppet.
+Despite her positive attributes, she was a source of laughter.
+It was funny to hear her call puppets by the wrong name.
+It didn’t seem right to laugh at her disability though she was a puppet.

 II Corinthians 4:16-18 NASB

 © Copyright 2018 Ronald Milburn